 As they look for more support in this balancing act, many families have decided that in-home childcare is the right solution for their household.
 Au pairs are live-in caregivers that can help with everything from homework to bath time.
 These childcare professionals travel from around the world to live and work in the United States.

-Deciding on a caregiver for your children is an important decision — and it can be stressful.
+Hiring child care on a caregiver for your children is an important decision and it can be stressful.
 There are many types of childcare to choose from, including:

-It can be a daunting task to decide which of these caregivers is the one you want to entrust with your kids.
+It can be a daunting task to decide which of these caregivers or childcare agency is the one you want to entrust with your kids.
 The first step in hiring an au pair is to decide that these passionate professionals are the right childcare option for your family.

 Many families choose to hire an au pair because they're looking for live-in childcare.
 Hosting an au pair means you don't have to worry about arranging who will drive the kids to and from school, or how you can find time to help with their homework around your work schedule.